0xCronos/Chillin/README.md

 # Chillin website
-A custom dedicated web site for Chillin community Created by : 0xcronos, Torokoko
+A custom dedicated web site for Chillin community Created by : 0xcronos and Torokoko